Nick-Tallguy/Nick-Tallguy.github.io/_posts/nl_NL/0600-12-10-setting-up-postgresql_nl_NL.md

 Als tot dusverre alles goed gaat en u bent bekend met QGIS, laten we dan doorgaan en enige gegevens in onze nieuwe database laden.
 We zullen, om dat te doen, een gereedschap gebruiken dat shapefiles converteert en die in de database laadt.

-Zorg er voor dat uw nieuwe database is geselecteerd in het paneel links en ga naar **Plugins -> PostGIS Shapefile and DBF loader 2.1**.
+Make sure that your new database is selected in the panel on the left and go to **Plugins -> PostGIS Shapefile and DBF loader 2.x**.

 ![shapefile loader][]